 Enable Personal File Sharing in Ubuntu Linux

-You can enable personal file sharing in Ubuntu Linux to easily share files from your computer with other devices on your network.
+Personal file sharing in Ubuntu Linux allows you to easily share files from your computer with other devices on the same network.

 Open System Settings, click Sharing, and toggle the main Sharing switch to On.
 Then, select File Sharing and turn its switch to On.
 You can also enable “Require Password” for added security.